-Maryland Medical Cannabis Qualifying Conditions: cachexia, anorexia, wasting syndrome, severe pain, severe nausea, seizures, severe or persistent muscle spasms, glaucoma, post-traumatic stress disorder and chronic pain.
+Medical cannabis qualifying conditions mostly vary state by state yet many share: cachexia (weakness and wasting of the body to due to a severe chronic disease such as cancer), anorexia, severe pain, severe nausea, seizures, severe or persistent muscle spasms, glaucoma, post-traumatic stress disorder and chronic pain.

 Responsible for the cultivation and care of cannabis plants.
 Growers maintain healthy plants and practice safe, patient-friendly feeding methods.
 Growers ensure the plants are protected from pests, watered and provided with the proper nutrients for optimal growth.

 Processors receive medical cannabis plants from growers and are responsible for refining the essential oils, terpenes and cannabinoids found in the cannabis owner into safe, medical cannabis products and concentrates.

 A dispensary is a retail location where medical cannabis patients purchase cannabis in a legal and safe manner.
 Dispensaries offer patients assistance to find an optimal dose and recommend a delivery method to achieve optimal results.

-A medical provider with an active, unrestricted license in good standing with the Maryland Department of Health and is actively registered to prescribe controlled substances in Maryland, is eligible to register with the MMCC and recommend cannabis.
+A medical provider with an active, unrestricted license in good standing with their respective state’s Department of Health and is actively registered to prescribe controlled substances (e.g. opioids).
+Because medical cannabis is federally illegal and classified as a Schedule 1 drug (having no medicinal value), healthcare providers do not prescribe medical cannabis, they “recommend” medical cannabis.

 A highly skilled health-care professional trained and licensed in a medical specialty to diagnose and manage complex medical problems.
 There are two types of physicians: a doctor of medicine (M.D.) who practices the classical form of medicine, focused on the diagnosis and treatment of human diseases and osteopathy (D.O.) centered around a more holistic view of medicine, focusing is on seeing the patient as a “whole person” to reach a diagnosis, rather than treating the symptoms alone.